PhillipBankPlc/pgw/source/index.html.md

 With our sandbox environment, you can integrate your system to PhillipBank's payment gateway and test to make payment from Phillip Mobile to testing account.
 This is the sandbox environment so the transaction will only reflection in testing environment.
 You can mimic the whole customer journey from start to success with online payment.

-We have language bindings in php, java, and JavaScript!
+We have language bindings in PHP, Java, and JavaScript!

 # Mobile Payment
 ## Authentication